DRAFT: Constitution of the Kingdom of Union Jacks

 1. The Home Office is to operate a Border Force tasked with achieving this goal.

-2. The Border Force is permitted to tighten or loosen border control or entry requriements in response to geopolicical occurrences.
+2. The Border Force is permitted to tighten or loosen border control or entry requirements in response to geopolitical occurrences.

 3. The Border Force is permitted to erect temporary or permanent structures such as fences along the KUJ border.